shahpr/shahlab/team/_posts/2016-04-05-alex-salibi.md

 year:
 ---

-Hello!
-I am a first year Masters Student.
+I am a gradaute student in the Molecular Biosciences program.
 I graduated with a degree in Molecular Genetics from Rutgers in May 2017.
 I have worked with the CRISPR/CAS system as an undergraduate, but decided to change gears as a graduate student.
 My interest in computational analysis has lead me to join the Shah Lab.
 I am striving to improve my programing skill and learn something about everything.